 As the name implies, it is a massage conducted in lovely and exotic Thailand.
 The massage is thought to have originated in India over 1000 years ago, is based on Ayurvedic medicinal principles, and was carried to Thailand by Buddha’s disciples.

-So it’s a common belief that Thai massage originated in India, where there is Buddhism and Yoga.
+It’s a common belief that Thai massage originated in India, where Buddhism and Yoga are practised.
 Therefore, it resembles the latter discipline in stretching and concentration.

 The poses that combine in this massage are remarkably similar to yoga asanas, and this traditional Thai massage is sometimes known as ‘assisted yoga’ or ‘yoga for the lazy.’
 Shivagakomarpaj, a physician close to Buddha, founded Thai massage.

-Chinese medicine has also greatly influenced it, putting pressure on energy points and important body locations.
-Undoubtedly, it’s a form of massage that views the human being as a union of body, mind, and soul.
+Chinese medicine has also greatly influenced it.
+This form of massage involves pressing energy points and important body locations.
+It views the human being as a body, mind, and soul union.

 It is one of the four disciplines of Thai medicine based on herbs, diet, spiritual practices, and physical treatment procedures.
-And, like in other Eastern cultures, a person’s health depends on their physical, emotional, mental, and spiritual planes and levels.
-This form of massage attempts to strike a balance between all of these levels.
+Like in other Eastern cultures, a person’s health depends on their physical, emotional, mental, and spiritual planes and levels.
+This form of massage attempts to strike a balance between these levels.

 Traditional Thai Foot Massage vs Thai Reflexology?